 3.2.2.
-Consumer Confidence Report Violations
+Consumer Confidence Report Violations (CCR)

-CWSs and NTNCs are required to provide to their customers a report each year of the quality of the water served by their water system during the prior calendar year.
+CWSs and NTNCs are required to provide their customers with a report each year of the quality of the water served by their water system during the prior calendar year.
 Each year's Consumer Confidence Report (CCR) must also include information on the source(s) of drinking water, the levels of any detected contaminants, and compliance with drinking water regulations.
 Public water systems must describe any violations of the water quality standards in the CCR.

-In 2021, 158 public water systems incurred violations for failure to prepare and distribute its CCR to its customers.
+In 2022, 199 public water systems incurred violations for failure to prepare and distribute their CCR to their customers.

-Table 17: Summary of Consumer Confidence Report Violations and PWS
+Table 17: Summary of Consumer Confidence Report Violations and PWS Counts

-Counts

-Rule Violation Category # of Violations # of PWSs CCR Failure to prepare and deliver a CCR 216 158
+Rule Violation Category Number of Violations Number of PWSs CCR Failure to prepare and deliver a CCR 268 199

-Figure 18 shows that 96% of CCR violations were incurred by NTNCs and CWSs serving fewer than 500 connections.
+Figure 18 shows that 94% of CCR violations were incurred by NTNCs and CWSs serving fewer than 500 connections.